victorgzv/resume-builder/README.md

 # Resume Builder for Recruitment Agencies

-This project is a simple Resume Builder application developed for recruitment agencies to easily build templates that can be use to build a resume online.
-It allows users to create, customise, and manage resumes efficiently.
+This project is a simple Resume Builder application developed for recruitment agencies to easily build templates that can be used to build a resume online.
+It allows users to create,customise,and manage resumes efficiently.
 The application is built using React, TypeScript, Vite, and MUI components.

 🚀 [Storybook branch published](https://resume-builder-storybook.netlify.app/?path=/story/components-resumemanagement--default&globals=theme:dark)